davidcortesortuno/paper-2019_nanoscale_skyrmions_target_states_confined_geometries/README.md

 simulations.

 Images of the experimental data used in the simulations are located in the `Romming_data` folder.
-These images were obtained by the group of [R.
-Wiesendanger](http://www.nanoscience.de/HTML/) from the University of Hamburg.
+These images are copyrighted and were obtained by the group of [R.  Wiesendanger](http://www.nanoscience.de/HTML/) from the University of Hamburg.

 ## Scripts